 - Formula-fed babies: Formula-fed babies typically have one or more bowel movements a day.

-- Neocate Syneo Infant babies: If your baby takes Neocate Syneo Infant, stool frequency may be once a day or even a little less frequent.
+- Neocate Syneo Infant babies: If your baby takes Neocate Syneo Infant, stool frequency ess this right away.
+Maybe once a day or even a little less frequent.

 - Babies on other hypoallergenic formulas: It’s normal for bowel movements to decrease in frequency if you switch to one of these formulas without prebiotics.